Recoskie/JDasm/docs/Machine.md

 <br />

-Plus all you have to do is just map the instructions.
-Write a Assembler if you like.
+Plus, all you have to do is map the instructions.
+Write an Assembler if you like.
 You can also write your own programming language if you liked.
-The same can be said, for x86.
+The same can be said for x86.

 <br />